d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

     return ''.join([vocab.idx_to_token[i] for i in outputs])
 ```

-We test the `predict_rnn` function first.
+We test the `predict_ch8` function first.
 Given that we did not train the network, it will generate nonsensical predictions.
 We initialize it with the sequence `traveller ` and have it generate 10 additional characters.

 ```{.python .input  n=9}
 predict_ch8('time traveller ', 10, model, vocab, ctx)